terraswarm/metropolis/src/metropolis/metamodel/backends/systemc/README.txt

 defines that port and all synchronization information are stored in the scoreboard.

-After initialization, a SystemC command sc_start(-1) is called to start simulation.
+After initialization, a SystemC command sc_start() is called to start simulation.
 Then, the execution is transfered between processes and simulation manager, therefore the simulation proceeds.